-The Village's redevelopment objectives propose to enrich to the extent possible the negative impact of the qualification factors which are prevalent in much of the Study Area and enhance retail, commercial, and mixed use opportunities where appropriate.
+The Village's redevelopment objectives propose to enrich to the extent possible the negative impact of the qualification factors which are prevalent in much of the RPA and enhance retail, commercial, and mixed use opportunities where appropriate.
 To achieve these objectives the Village proposes the following guidelines:

-- 1) To encourage redevelopment within the RPA that will address the piecemeal development practices, mitigate conditions associated with older building conditions and vacancies, and attract new land uses which are consistent with the existing uses and provide an enhanced tax base to support the entire Village; - 2) To implement coordinated development/design practices as set forth in the Village's comprehensive plan and to promote redevelopment in accordance with current planning standards; - 3) To assist site assembly and preparation in order to provide for the reuse of properties for this stated purpose; - 4) To coordinate traffic flow and access to site; - 5) To improve area appearance; and - 6) To install and improve the necessary infrastructure improvements for improved ingress and egress and loading and unloading areas, and to add buffering to single family residential uses for the industrial/commercial areas, and to support proposed new development in accordance with modern planning standards.
+- 1) To encourage redevelopment within the RPA that will address the piecemeal development practices, mitigate conditions associated with existing conditions, and attract new land uses which are consistent with the existing uses and provide an enhanced tax base to support the entire Village; - 2) To implement coordinated development/design practices as set forth in the Village's comprehensive plan and to promote redevelopment in accordance with current planning standards; - 3) To assist site assembly and preparation in order to provide for the reuse of properties for this stated purpose; - 4) To coordinate traffic flow and access to sites; - 5) To improve overall area appearance; and - 6) To install and improve the necessary infrastructure improvements for improved ingress and egress and to support proposed new development in accordance with modern planning standards and Village requirements.